 What constitutes a good dividend yield is relative to the market conditions in a period in addition to the types of payments comparable companies are making.
 Generally speaking, a higher dividend yield is more attractive than a lower yield, because the yield reflects the types of returns that you earn.
 Nonetheless, a dividend yield may be driven higher by factors that disguise the fact that an investment is not a good choice.

 A good dividend yield is one that is rising because a company's profits are increasing and they are subsequently lifting the size of their payout.
-Of the 400 companies included in the S&P; 500 index, 128 increased the size of their distribution in the 12-month period leading up to March 2012, according to a 2012 "USA Today" article.
-At that time, the average dividend yield was 2.16 percent.
+Of the 505 companies included in the S&P 500 index, 415 paid a dividend, as of the first quarter of 2018, and they increased their distributions by an average of 13.9 percent in that quarter alone, according to a 2018 U.S. News & World Report article.
 A good yield would be one that is inline with or higher than the average at that time.

 Dividend stocks are often compared with bonds because both investments provide investors with a stream of ongoing income.
 To determine whether or not a stock has a good dividend yield, compare the stock's yield to those being offered by government Treasury bonds.
-Even though income is staple for bonds and optional for stocks, when bonds are offering especially low yields, dividend yields may look more attractive.
-For instance, in 2012, the yield on the 10-year Treasury bond dropped below 1.5 percent, while several stocks had much greater dividend yield of more than 5 percent, according to a 2012 "Forbes" article.
+Even though income is a staple for bonds and optional for stocks, when bonds are offering especially low yields, dividend yields may look more attractive.
+According to MarketWatch, even in 2018, when the yield on the 10-year Treasury note broke above 3 percent for the first time since 2011, 43 stocks in the S&P 500 yielded more than 4 percent.